mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 ---
 title: Modern artifact signing with Cosign, what works and what hurts
-description: Trying to understand cosign as a beginner, figuring out where it fits and where it's a bit rough
+description: Trying to understand Cosign as a beginner, figuring out where it fits and where it's a bit rough
 tags:
   - supply chain
   - cosign